 EMERGENCY SERVICES: Click here for a list of after-hours and emergency care

 Transportation: Transportation is not provided for students needing a ride to the Student Health Service (SHS).
 As well, the SHS will not provide transportation from a student's residence to a hospital or clinic.

 House Calls: Student Health Service personnel and providers do not make house calls to residence halls or apartments.

 Dental Service: Click here for a list of dentists in the Fargo-Moorhead area.

-Optometry: The "yellow pages" contains a list of optometrists in the Fargo-Moorhead area.
+Optometry: Click here for a list of optometrists in the Fargo-Moorhead area.